Physical Analogue Kolmogorov-Arnold Networks based on Reconfigurable Nonlinear-Processing Units: Results

-We use standard backpropagation to optimize two coupled sets of parameters: (1) per-RNPU control voltages, which shape the nonlinear transfer characteristics and therefore implement the learned univariate edge nonlinearities, and (2) the linear combination coefficients (output gains) that determine how multiple RNPU responses are summed to form each edge function.
+We use standard backpropagation to optimize two coupled sets of parameters: (1) per-RNPU control voltages, which shape the nonlinear transfer characteristics and therefore implement the learned univariate edge nonlinearities, and (2) the linear combination coefficients (input and output gains) that determine how multiple RNPU responses are summed to form each edge function.
 After training, the same parameter set can be evaluated purely in software (using the surrogate model), or transferred to the physical device for experimental validation.
 Because our current measurement setup includes a single RNPU, multi-RNPU networks are realized via time multiplexing: each RNPU instance in the trained aKAN is emulated sequentially by applying its corresponding input and control voltages to the same physical device and recording the output current, while intermediate node values and summations are handled externally.
 In this way, we exploit \textit{in-materia} nonlinear computation at the edges, while the summation of edge outputs at the nodes and the bookkeeping needed to route and rescale signals across layers are still done conventionally.

-We first demonstrate the RNPUs' capability to approximate continuous nonlinear functions, using the EP concept introduced in Fig.~\ref{algorithmic_performance_regression}F. As a simple univariate example, we fit a sine wave by combining the outputs of multiple RNPUs with trainable output gains.
+We first demonstrate the RNPUs' capability to approximate continuous nonlinear functions, using the EP concept introduced in Fig.~\ref{fig:introduction}f.
+As a simple univariate example, we fit a sine wave by combining the outputs of multiple RNPUs with trainable output gains.
 This choice is deliberate: we find that a single RNPU does not provide sufficient functional complexity to accurately reproduce this target function.
-Figure~\ref{algorithmic_performance_regression}A shows the resulting fit together with the individually learned RNPU responses, obtained by tuning the control voltages using our training procedure.
-For the case of two devices, we obtain a mean-squared error (MSE) of $1.7\times10^{-2}$, using 14 trainable parameters in total (7 per RNPU: six control voltages and one output gain).
+Figure~\ref{fig:EP_regression}a shows the resulting fit together with the individually learned RNPU responses, obtained by tuning the control voltages using our training procedure.
+For the case of two devices, we obtain a mean-squared error (MSE) of $1.7\times10^{-2}$, using 15 trainable parameters in total (six control-voltage parameters per RNPU, plus output gains and a single EP input gain when applicable).